ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Specifications developed by the RATS working group apply the following principles:

-* Freshness - replay of previously asserted Claims about an Attested Computing Environment can be detected.
+* Freshness - replay of previously asserted Claims about an Attested Environment can be detected.
-* Identity - the Attesting Computing Environment is identifiable (non-anonymous).
+* Identity - the Attesting Environment is identifiable (non-anonymous).
-* Context - the Attested Computing Environment is well-defined (unambiguous).
+* Context - the Attested Environment is well-defined (unambiguous).
-* Provenance - the origin of Claims with respect to the Attested and Attesting Computing Environments are known.
+* Provenance - the origin of Claims with respect to the Attested and Attesting Environments are known.
-* Validity - the expected lifetime of Claims about an Attested Computing Environment is known.
+* Validity - the expected lifetime of Claims about an Attested Environment is known.
 * Veracity - the believability (level of confidence) of Claims is based on verifiable proofs.

 ## Attestation Workflow